mohammadsaif19/continue/docs/docs/customization/slash-commands.md

 ### `/http`

 Write a custom slash command at your own HTTP endpoint.
 Set 'url' in the params object for the endpoint you have setup.
-The endpoint should return a sequence of string updates, which will be streamed to the Continue sidebar.
+The endpoint should return a sequence of string updates, which will be streamed to the FazzaPilot sidebar.
 See our basic [FastAPI example](https://github.com/continuedev/continue/blob/74002369a5e435735b83278fb965e004ae38a97d/core/context/providers/context_provider_server.py#L34-L45) for reference.

 ```json
 {